oskariorg/oskari-documentation-site/_content/blog/2025-03-11_Oskari_Community_Day_2025.md

 ---
 layout: post
-title: "Oskari Community Day 2025 - save the date!"
+title: "Oskari Community Day 2025 - sign up!"
 excerpt: "Oskari community day is being organized on 12.5.2025 in Helsinki!
 Save the date & sign up.
 This blog post will be updated."
 date: 2025-03-11 14:00:00 +0200
 categories: [news, event]